Connect with Our Staff

 - Enter your PawPrint and password.* If you do not have a password, please go to https://webmail.missouri.edu

-- Search the employer list or enter keywords into the job description to see available positions
+- Search the employer list or enter keywords into the job description to see open positions

-- Once you have settled on a position, click “Accept” (Note that you can only accept one position)
+- Once you have settled on a position, click “Apply” (Note that you can only accept one position)

 *Please note, you must have a “complete” and “verified” financial aid status in order to login to the work study employment database.
 If you do not have login access, please contact Office of Student Financial Aid to inquire about your status.